-REACH: Unique visits, geography, and mobile readership
+Reach: Unique visits, geography, and mobile readership

 Reach generally consists of understanding how many individuals have viewed your content, where they are viewing it from, and how they are viewing it.
 This provides a good baseline with which to compare the effectiveness of each of your different forms of content.

-ENGAGEMENT: Bounce rates, click patterns, and page views
+Engagement: Bounce rates, click patterns, and page views

 Engagement builds upon the data you get from reach.
 It tells you how much time people are spending interacting with your content, which content they find most relevant, and whether they are coming back for more.
 This helps you understand what kind of content your audience reacts to so you can optimise it accordingly.

-SENTIMENT: Comments and social sharing
+Sentiment: Comments and social sharing

 Through reach and engagement you understand the quantitative aspects of how your content is faring, while sentiment helps you develop a qualitative understanding.
 Analysing sentiment allows you to understand prevalent attitudes to your content and business, identify your strongest advocates, and respond to negative comments.
 Additionally, making your content sharable improves content reach and sentiment analysis.

 For the same reason you'd get an accountant or lawyer, you may need professional assistance to build a world-class marketing strategy—and the right content to make it work.
 If you're having trouble developing buyer personas or creating content that gets clicks, Aamplify's expert team of consultants can help.
-Get in touch with one of our client partners to learn more.
+Get in touch with one of our team to learn more.